shivamverma-ms/azure-powershell/src/RecoveryServices/RecoveryServices/help/Set-AzRecoveryServicesAsrReplicationProtectedItem.md

 Accept wildcard characters: False
 ```

 ### -RecoveryNicTag
 Specify the tags for the target NICs of the VM.
+This is applicable for Vmware to Azure and HyperV to Azure providers.

 ```yaml
 Type: System.Collections.Generic.IDictionary`2[System.String,System.String]